 Thomas COMBE (1796–1872)

-MARTHA HOWELL BENNETT COMBE WIDOW OF THE SAME THOMAS COMBE
+MARTHA HOWELL BENNETT COMBE WIDOW OF THE SAID THOMAS COMBE

-AND HE WAS NOT FOR GOD TOOK HIM OCT.
-XXIX 1872
+[Other side] AND HE WAS NOT FOR GOD TOOK HIM OCT: XXIX 1872 / AT EVENTIDE THERE SHALL BE LIGHT

 See also the Oxford Dictionary of National Biography entry for more